theSmaw/interview-questions/README.md

   - what would you do without closures?
   - how would you inherit without prototypes?

+how would you fix bugs without a debugger?

 ### YouView technical

 ### General technical